Yes we know that collectively the potteries were known as the Torquay Potteries, but it all started in St Marychurch.

 Some for the holiday makers, tea sets and motto ware.

-The Daison Pottery on the corner of Trumlands Road and Teignmouth Road started by Harry Crute and Tom Lemon was known as Lemon and Crute, they produced beautifully decorated pieces with flowers, butterflies and birds.
+The Lemon and Crute pottery on the corner of Trumlands Road and Teignmouth Road started by Harry Crute and Tom Lemon producing beautifully decorated pieces with flowers, butterflies and birds.
+After Tom Lemon left the partnership in 1926 the pottery was renamed the Daison Art Pottery.

 Harry Crute’s hand can be recognised for his particular